oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 - Prior to running these scripts, you must have previously created and deployed the domain.

+- Additionally, the cluster cycle scripts require a cluster resource, the WebLogic Server instance cycle scripts require a cluster resource when the server is part of a cluster, and the `waitForDomain.sh` requires cluster resources when the domain contains clusters.

 - Some scripts make use of [jq](https://stedolan.github.io/jq/) for processing JSON.
   You must have `jq 1.5 or higher` installed in order to run these scripts.
   See the installation options on the [jq download](https://stedolan.github.io/jq/download/) page.